Kiev Family Travel Guide

 Packing Essentials

-• Compact umbrella for sudden showers
+• Compact umbrella stroller for metro turnstiles

 Budget Tips